cktan21/vsc-bundle/rust/README.md

 ### about

-- bundle of rust extensions for better development , all extensions packaged are given below.
+- UPDATED bundle of rust extensions for better development , all extensions packaged are given below.

 | Extension | Stats |